 However, in New York, the highest lodging per diem rate is in the autumn since this is the time of year when most tourists arrive to visit.
 All per diem rates are updated annually, and they become effective on October 1, which is the first day of the fiscal year for the US federal government.

 Is Per Diem taxable?

 Since any per diem payments your employees receive are not considered wages, they are deemed non-taxable by the IRS.
 However, to avoid paying tax on per diem, the payments have to meet some conditions:

 - If the payment is larger than the allowable federal rate, they will be subject to taxation.
 If employees don't submit an accurate expense report, per diem payments will also be subject to tax.

 - For expense reports that are lacking pertinent information, the IRS can request that those per diem amounts be taxed.
-Essential items like the date, time, place, amount, and business purpose of all expenses must be shown on a daily expense report.
+Essential items like the date, time, place, amount, and business purpose of all expenses must be shown on a daily per diem expense report.

 - It's imperative to create a thorough, standardized expense report for all employees who travel on business.
 Make sure that all receipts are saved and submitted along with each report.
 Emphasize to your employees that to avoid their per diem being taxed, they must submit these expense reports each day or week.

 - For every expense and per diem report submitted, a log of information must be included to support all travel and related expenses.
 This log should consist of the number of days traveled for business, where the employee went, and the exact business purpose for each trip.